Pierre Delanoë: Career

 In addition to Bécaud, Delanoë wrote for Édith Piaf ("La Goualante du pauvre Jean"), Tino Rossi, Hugues Aufray, Michel Fugain ("Je n'aurai pas le temps", "Une belle histoire"), Nicoletta, Nana Mouskouri, Michel Polnareff, Gérard Lenorman ("La Ballade des gens heureux"), Joe Dassin ("L'Été indien", "Les Champs-Élysées", "Et si tu n'existais pas"), Nicole Rieu ("Et bonjour à toi l'artiste") and Michel Sardou ("Les Vieux Mariés", "Le France").
 He wrote a passionate song about Joan of Arc in "La demoiselle d'Orléans" for Mireille Mathieu.
 The final lyric: "When I think of all I have given France... and she has forgotten me" was truly how the singer felt as she was made a caricature by Communists.

 The song "Dors, mon amour", performed by André Claveau, for which Delanoë only wrote the music, and went on to win the Eurovision Song Contest 1958.

-In 1955, Delanoë helped to launch Europe 1 as Director of Programs, the first French radio station to program popular music in a modern way.
+In 1955, Delanoë was involved as Director of Programs in the launch of Europe 1, the first French radio station to program popular music in a modern way.

-He served as President of SACEM in 1984 and 1986, then from 1988 to 1990, and 1992 to 1994.
+He served as President of SACEM in 1984 and 1986, then from 1988 to 1990, and again from 1992 to 1994.
 He was awarded the Poets Grand Prize in 1997 by the institution.

 On 31 March 2004, Delanoë was given France's highest culture award, Commandeur of the Ordre des Arts et des Lettres.

 He created some controversy in July 2006 after expressing dislike for rap music, saying that it is "a form of expression for people incapable of making music" and "not music but vociferations, eructations (belching)".

 Death

-Delanoë died of cardiac arrest in the early morning of 27 December 2006 in Poissy near Paris.
+Delanoë died of cardiac arrest in the early morning of 27 December 2006, at the age of 88 in Poissy near Paris.
 He is buried in the Cimetière de Fourqueux, which is just southeast of Poissy.
 His wife Micheline Leroyer (née Biesel) died on 16 January 2015, aged 97, and is buried beside him.
 They had three children: Pierre-Denis, Sylvie and Caroline.